-GRADUATION REQUIREMENTS GRADE 9 COURSES GRADE 10 COURSES GRADE 11 COURSES GRADE 12 COURSES TOTAL English (4 Credits) English 9, English 10, English 11, English 12 Mathematics (4 Credits) (Required) Science (3 Credits) Earth / Physical Science, Biology, Chemistry Social Studies (3 Credits) Human Geography, Civics / Economics, U.S. History Additional Science or Social Studies (1 Credit) Physical Education (1 Credit) Health (0.5 Credit) World Language (2 Credits) 2 Credits in the Same World Language Pathway Requirement (3 Credits) 3 Planned and Sequential Career Pathway Courses Additional Electives (4.5 Credits) Total Credits Earned
+STUDENT NAME: GRADE: PA PATHWAY: un Der worksweet to your scheduurig appontatient waat your school counselor. ι αρροιιαιιετα ωατι GRADUATION REQUIREMENTS GRADE 9 COURSES GRADE 10 COURSES GRADE 11 COURSES GRADE 12 COURSES TOTAL English (4 Credits) English 9, English 10, English 11, English 12 Mathematics (4 Credits) (Required) Science (3 Credits) Earth / Physical Science, Biology, Chemistry Social Studies (3 Credits) Human Geography, Civics / Economics, U.S. History Additional Science or Social Studies (1 Credit) Physical Education (1 Credit) Health (0.5 Credit) World Language (2 Credits) 2 Credits in the Same World Language Pathway Requirement (3 Credits) 3 Planned and Sequential Career Pathway Courses Additional Electives (4.5 Credits) Total Credits Earned Use the spaces below to write down the courses you want to take in the next school year.
+Look at the courses you mapped out above (the ones you hav take in the next school year.
+Loo k at the courses you mapped out above (the ones you have take e taken and the ones you still need to take) to be sure you have everything you need to succeed. take) to be sure you have everyth ning you need to succeed. - ) - ) )

 Use the spaces below to write down the courses you want to take in the next school year.
-Look at the courses you mapped out above (the ones you have taken and the ones you still need to take) to be sure you have everything you need to succeed. (the ones you have taken and the ones you still need to take) to be sure you have everything g you need to succeed.
+Look at the courses you mapped out above (the ones you have taken and the ones you still need to take) to be sure you have everything you need to succeed. courses you m apped out above (the ones you have taken and the ones you still need to take) to be sure you ı have everything you u need to succeed.

-Core Courses Course # Credits Other Requirements & Elective Courses Course # Credits
+Core Courses Cor Course # Credits Other Requirements & Elective Courses Course # Credits

 English:

 Mathematics:

 Science:

 Social Studies:

 Alternate 1: Alternate 2: